CodingAvenue/codestop-course-db-in-php/content/INTRODUCTION.md

 ## PHP & PostgreSQL

 PostgreSQL is an open source object-relational database system and PHP is a scripting language designed for web development.
 This course will cover the basics of PostgreSQL programming with PHP Data Objects(PDO).
-For PHP and PostgreSQL to communicate it requires `PG PHP SQL extension`.
+It requires `PG PHP SQL extension` for PHP and PostgreSQL to communicate.

 This course is designed for: